kyle-alis/docs/.github/contributing.md

     - **Guides**:
     - **References**:
     - **Other Resources**:
+2. Adding a link ot the navigation bar.
+    - Open the config.js file in the docs/.vuepress directory.
-2. Add the link to the navigation section in the ...
+    - In the *sidebar* variable add the link to the new document under the relevant topic folders children array
-    - Format: {"", ""}
+        ```
+        children: [

+        "/{topic}/{document_name}",

+        ]
+        ```
+    > The title of the document will be displayed in the sidebar.
 3. Commit and push your changes to the forked repo.
 4. Make a PR to the original repo with the PR template.
 We will give comments on the PR if any rework is required.

 ## Merging your PR

-Once we have reviewed your PR we will merge it into the original repo and your're changes will be visible on <a href="https://docs.alis.exchange" target="_blank"></a>  :tada:.
+Once we have reviewed your PR we will merge it into the original repo and your're changes will be visible on <a href="https://docs.alis.exchange" target="_blank">doc.alis.exchange</a>   :tada:.